Kenosha Water Utility

 - If there is a leak on the public side of the lead water service pipe and it is connected to lead on the customer side, the customer side must be replaced within 45 days after the public side has been replaced by KWU.

 WHAT IS THE LEAD SERVICE LINE REPLACEMENT PROGRAM?

-Kenosha was the first utility in the State of Wisconsin to seek approval to replace customer-side lead water services from the Public Service Commission of Wisconsin under the provision of Act 137.
-Act 137 however limited the financial contribution a utility could provide in the form of a grant to replace a customer-side lead service line containing lead.
-Wisconsin Statute § 196.372(3)(e)2.a dictates “Grants that are provided as financial assistance to an owner are limited to no more than one-half of the total cost to the owner of replacing the customer-side water service line containing lead.”
+KWU was the first utility in the State of Wisconsin to seek approval to replace customer-side lead water services from the Public Service Commission of Wisconsin under the provision of Act 137.
+Act 137, however, limited the financial contribution a utility could provide in the form of a grant to replace a customer-side water service line containing lead.
+Wisconsin Statute §196.372(3)(e)2.a dictates “Grants that are provided as financial assistance to an owner are limited to no more than one-half of the total cost to the owner of replacing the customer-side water service line containing lead.”

-With this program, the Kenosha Water Utility will replace our section of lead pipe from the curb stop in the parkway to the water main in the street.
-The property owner will hire a pre-approved plumbing contractor to replace the customer-side of the service line.
-This line is from the curb stop in the parkway to the water meter in the basement of the home.
+With this program, KWU will replace our section of the lead water service pipe from the curb stop in the parkway to the water main in the street.
+The property owner will hire a pre-approved plumbing contractor to replace the customer-side lead water service pipe.
+This pipe extends from the curb stop in the parkway to the water meter in the basement of the home.
 An illustration of the two sides of a water service pipe is shown below:

-WHO IS ELIGIBLE FOR THE LEAD SERVICE LINE REPLACEMENT PROGRAM?
+WHO IS ELIGIBLE FOR THE LEAD SERVICE LINE REPLACEMENT PROGRAM (LSRP)?

 All property owners who have homes with lead services are eligible for the program.
 LSRP funds are budgeted annually and will be awarded on June 30th to homes that have completed all required paperwork.
-Kenosha’s ordinance requires that financial assistance be granted to the eligible property owners in accordance with the following priority:
+Kenosha’s ordinance requires that financial assistance be granted to the eligible property owners in accordance with the following priorities:

 - Properties with leaking or failed customer-side or Utility-side service lines.